Quick Summary

 CAPM isn’t for everyone, but it’s right for people who want structure, credibility, and a clear path forward in project management.

 The investment is real – both time and money.
-But the return is also real for people who commit to the process and apply what they learn.
+But the return is there for those who commit to the process and apply what they learn.

-If you’re still on the fence, start with joining PMI and downloading the PMBOK guide.
+If you’re on the fence, start with joining PMI and downloading the PMBOK guide.

 Read the first few chapters.